fizaguirre/confpeering-ix/README.md

 # CONFPEERING-IX

-CONFPEERING-IX is prototype of a platform that aims to improve the agreement process for ISPs to exchange traffic between themselves in an IXP environment.
+CONFPEERING-IX is a prototype of a platform that aims to improve the agreement process for ISPs to exchange traffic between themselves in an IXP environment.
 This is part of an academic work completion of graduation.
 This prototype was developed using Mylar (https://css.csail.mit.edu/mylar/), a web framework to store, share and perform search operations in encrypted data.

 ### Full Undergraduate Thesis